-- 2.1 General
+- 3.2.1 General

-- 2.2
+- 3.2.2 Training Content

-- Training Content Test/Check Standards 2.3
+- 3.2.3 Test/Check Standards

-- Purpose of test and checks 2.4
+- 3.2.4 Purpose of test and checks

-- 2.5 Examiner preparation for test/check
+- 3.2.5 Examiner preparation for test/check

-- Weather minima 2.6
+- 3.2.6 Weather minima

-- 2.7 Pre flight - briefing
+- 3.2.7 Pre flight briefing

-- 2.8 Applicant's planning and facilities
+- 3.2.8 Applicant's planning and facilities

-2.9 Airmanship
+- 3.2.9 Airmanship

-- 2.10 Assessment System
+- 3.2.10 Assessment System

-- 2.10.1 Flight Management
+- 3.2.10.1 Flight Management

-- 2.10.2 Conduct of test/check
+- 3.2.10.2 Conduct of test/check

-- 2.10.3 Repeat items
+- 3.2.10.3 Repeat items

-- 2.10.4 Pass/fail criteria
+- 3.2.10.4 Pass/fail criteria

-- 2.10.5 The result
+- 3.2.10.5 The result

-- 2.11 Post flight debrief
+- 3.2.11 Post flight debrief

-- 2.12 Complaints and Appeals
+- 3.2.12 Complaints and Appeals

-2.1 General
+3.2.1 General

-It is intended that all applicants for authorisation should have received some formal training for this purpose before undertaking a test flight with an inspector/senior examiner.
-The training should be acceptable to the inspector observing the applicant.
+It is intended that all applicants for authorisation must have received an authority approved initial training for this purpose before undertaking an acceptance flight with an inspector/senior examiner.

-The standards of competence of pilots depends to a great extent on the competence of examiners.
+The standards of competence of pilots depend to a great extent on the competence of examiners.
 Examiners will be briefed by the Authority on the JAR-FCL requirements, the conduct of skill tests and proficiency checks, and their documentation and reporting.
 Examiners should also be briefed on the protection requirements for personal data, liability, accident insurance and fees, as applicable in the JAA Member State concerned.

 An inspector of the Authority, or a senior examiner, will observe all examiner applicants conducting a test on an 'applicant' in an aeroplane/helicopter for which examiner authorisation is sought.
 Items from the 'Syllabi for training and skill tests/proficiency check will be selected by the inspector for examination of the 'applicant' by the examiner applicant.
 Having agreed with the inspector the content of the test, the examiner applicant will be expected to manage the entire test.
 This will include briefing, the conduct of the flight, assessment and debriefing of the 'applicant'.
-The inspector/senior examiner will discuss the assessment with the examiner applicant before the 'applicant' is debriefed and informed of the result
+The inspector/senior examiner will discuss the assessment with the examiner applicant before the 'applicant' is debriefed and informed of the result.

-2.2 Training Content
+3.2.2 Training Content

-2.2.1 Trainers
+3.2.2.1 Trainers